SethSmigelski/under-the-weather/README.md

 The rate limit is turned off by default to ensure maximum performance for all users.
 If you notice an unexpected increase in weather requests in the performance report, go ahead and turn on rate limiting to see if something is afoot.

+### What does the "Async CSS Loading" setting do?

+This setting (found in **Advanced Settings**) optimizes how the plugin's stylesheets are loaded to improve your website's speed scores (like Google PageSpeed Insights).
+By loading the CSS asynchronously, the plugin prevents "Render Blocking," meaning the browser doesn't stop painting your page to wait for the weather styles to download.
+**Note:** On some sites, this may cause a brief "flash" where the widget appears unstyled for a fraction of a second before popping into place.
+If you find this visually distracting, you can uncheck "Async CSS Loading" to revert to the standard loading method.

 ### Can I load the JavaScripts myself?

 Yes.
 By default, when "Load Plugin JavaScript" is selected, it will add scripts to every page of your website.
 If you only plan to display the weather widget on select pages, you could choose to only load the Under The Weather Scripts on those pages by encoding the JavaScript yourself.